-A couple weeks ago, I started this category with Annie Leibowitz, the photographer I most wanted to be in the 1970s.
+In the 1970s, I wanted to be a photographer like Annie Leibowitz.
 If I had been born twenty years earlier, I would have wanted to be Dick Avedon.
 Once I realized it was one of his images, I had to put it up.
 It’s not one of my favorites.
 It may not even be among his best.
 However, I do it as a symbol of and tribute to the hundreds of images I’ve contemplated by him, each one striking in its simplicity and layered with complexity.

 I’ve copied and doctored the following paragraphs from Wiki which has a sound explanation of his style: